Natural Resources, Energy & Environmental Law

 Assistant ProfessorFaculty of LawPublic international law, Law of the sea, International environmental law, International law and policy relating to science and emerging technologies, International Human Rights Law

-Executive DirectorCanadian Institute of Resources LawCanadian and international comparative petroleum and mining law, Canadian and international environmental regulation, renewable energy law, public lands law
+Executive DirectorCanadian Institute of Resources LawCanadian and international comparative energy and mining law, Canadian and international environmental regulation, renewable energy law, public lands law

 ProfessorFaculty of LawEnvironmental Law, International Environmental Law, Climate Change Law, Intersections between Environmental Law and laws affecting Indigenous Peoples